ACI VLAN Pools: Definitions

 - a statically allocated VLAN to the EPG is called static binding.
 This case is seen with Legacy Bridge Domains .

 Attention however: We need to distinguish two concepts related to VLANs: internal namespace and external namespace.
+Why? because the VLAN that an ACI administrator configures is “semantically” different from what each ACI leaf implements on the ASIC, although numerically they are the same.

 - Internal namespace refers to the internal VLAN ID used by the leaf to switch the endpoint frames within the fabric.